Culver-Academies/engineering1/mech/arduino.md

 ### Action Items
 **Demonstrate to your instructor the following:**
-* Blink the LED at 60 Hz
+* Blink the LED at 60 Hz.
 * Blink the LED at 120 Hz.
 * At what frequency are you no longer able to detect it blinking?
 * Record using slow-motion on your phone to show that it is still blinking.